redis/docs/content/operate/rc/resilient-apps.md

 Active-Active Redis allows you to [manually fail over to a different region]({{< relref "/operate/rs/databases/active-active/develop/app-failover-active-active" >}}) if a whole region fails.
 However, you need to specifically develop your app with Active-Active in mind.
 For more information on developing with Active-Active, see [Active-Active Redis applications]({{< relref "/operate/rs/databases/active-active/develop" >}}).

-To create Active-Active databases, you need to create Redis Cloud Pro subscription and enable Active-Active Redis and define the regions for each copy of your databases.
+To create Active-Active databases, you need to create a Redis Cloud Pro subscription, then enable Active-Active Redis and define the regions for each copy of your databases.
 See [Create an Active-Active database]({{< relref "/operate/rc/databases/create-database/create-active-active-database" >}}) for instructions.

 ### Set manual maintenance windows